 Regenesis - X-Men

 Cyclops appointed Storm as leader of the security team, which consisted of Psylocke, Warpath, Jubilee, Domino and Colossus.
 The team was dispatched to retrieve Domino, whom they had lost contact with when she was attacked during a mission in Kupernicstan involving a sentinel smuggling ring.
 As they approached their destination, the team was confronted and told to leave the area by War Machine.
 Feining compliance Storm and her team proceeded to Kupernicstan anyway but was confronted a second time by a then agitated War Machine.
-Storm and Colossus briefly battled War Machine while the remaining team continued on to find Domino, who had been taken down by a sentinel and captured by a rogue government military squad, who planned on attacking their rival neighboring country of Symkaria with an army of sentinels.
-After coming to an understanding, War Machine helped Storm's team battle a sentinel while the others met up with Domino, who managed to escape her captors, but not until after they managed to use her mutant powers to manipulate the sentinels into attacking any target they wanted, and not just mutants.
-As Storm, Colossus and War Machine defeated the sentinel, the Kupernicstan governor launched all of the sentinels they had against Symkaria, but Storm managed to stop their progression toward their target with a category 5 hurricane long enough for the rest of the team to defeat the rogue military group and deactivate the sentinels.
+After coming to an understanding, War Machine helped Storm's team battle the sentinels, which were launched in a large army to destroy Kupernicstan's neighboring country Symkaria, long enough for the rest of the team to defeat the rogue military group and deactivate the sentinels.

 At the end of their battle in Kupernicstan, Storm discovered Jubilee was missing, and set out with her team to find her.
 After weeks of searching, Jubilee was found to be on a remote island in China wtih a group of vampires called The Forgiven.
 Storm ordered her team to take down the vampires, with Storm battling Nighteyes, but Jubilee ended the conflict before it further escalated.
 As the two teams talked they discovered that the island was swarmed by various groups of assassins for hire, who had come to kill Raizo Kodo, leader of The Forgiven.
 Combining their efforts, the team defeated the assassins, with Jubilee choosing to stay with The Forgiven for the foreseeable future.